mMerlin/NodeRedSimpleSerial/README.md

 To simplify recording notes and documentation, much of the research content is in the [repository wiki](https://github.com/mMerlin/NodeRedSimpleSerial/wiki/).
 Where it is easy to access and update, without needing edit, commit, push cycles.

+To view the repository content, start from its [github.io page](https://mmerlin.github.io/NodeRedSimpleSerial/)

 * [Sketches](sketches.md)

 * [Node-RED Environment](https://github.com/mMerlin/NodeRedSimpleSerial/wiki/node-red-environment)